sp1001/apnacollege/README.md

 # apnacollege
-we will learn about git
+we will learn about hu git